Excel Quick Tips: How to Flip Cells & Switch Rows or Columns

 At first glance, there is no good way to flip columns upside down.
 Data sorting can sort by values or alphabetically but that doesn’t invert a column in Excel.

 So what can you do?
 Copy the data and paste one by one?
 There’s a much better way to get this done.

-Reversing the order of cells in an Excel column is quite easy, and can be done in just a few steps:
+Reversing the order of cells in a Microsoft Excel column is easy, and can be done in just a few steps with this nifty trick:

-- Add a column next to the column you’d like to flip.
+- Add a column to the left of the table you’d like to flip.

-- Fill that column with numbers, starting with 1 and going up to the number of rows in the column you’d like to reverse.
+- Fill that column with numbers, starting with 1 and using the fill handle to create a series of numbers that ends at the bottom of your table.

-- Select both columns and click Data > Sort.
+- Select the columns and click Data > Sort.
 Select the column that you just added and filled with numbers.
-Select Largest to smallest, and click OK.
+Select Largest to Smallest, and click OK.

-If you’re a user of Visual Basic (macros) with Excel , you can use this code to accomplish the same thing.
-Just select the column you want to flip and run the following macro:
+If you use Visual Basic (macros) with Excel , you can use this code to accomplish the same thing.
+Just select the column you want to flip and run this macro:

 Sub FlipColumns() Dim vTop As Variant Dim vEnd As Variant Dim iStart As Integer Dim iEnd As Integer Application.ScreenUpdating = False iStart = 1 iEnd = Selection.Columns.Count Do While iStart < iEnd vTop = Selection.Columns(iStart) vEnd = Selection.Columns(iEnd) Selection.Columns(iEnd) = vTop Selection.Columns(iStart) = vEnd iStart = iStart + 1 iEnd = iEnd - 1 Loop Application.ScreenUpdating = True End Sub

 VBA Macros are very useful but if you’re not comfortable with them you can get results instantly using the data sorting trick.